SomeUserName1/betriebssysteme/LinuxFoundationTraining/README.md

     ```
     echo 'GRUB_CMDLINE_LINUX="earlyprink=vga"' | sudo tee -a /etc/default/grub && sudo grub-mkconfig -o /boot/grub/grub.cfg
     ```
+    - add a boot entry to grub using `sudo grub-mkconfig -o /boot/grub/grub.cfg`
     - In case you're using the broadcom-wl driver or it's dkms equivalent you need to follow the instructions at the bottom of this document in order to get your WiFi adapter up and working after the reboot
     - reboot
     - check with the command above if dmesg shows additional errors